Foundations of statistics: Modelling

-Inferential statistics relies on statistical models.
-Classical hypothesis testing, for instance, has often relied on the assumption of data normality.
-To reduce reliance on this assumption, robust and nonparametric statistics have been developed.
-Bayesian statistics, on the other hand, interpret new observations based on prior knowledge, assuming continuity between the past and present.
-The experimental design assumes some knowledge of the factors to be controlled, varied, randomized, and observed.
-Statisticians are aware of the challenges in establishing causation, often stating that "correlation does not imply causation," which is more of a limitation in modelling than a mathematical constraint.
+Inferential statistics is based on statistical models.
+Much of classical hypothesis testing, for example, was based on the assumed normality of the data.
+Robust and nonparametric statistics were developed to reduce the dependence on that assumption.
+Bayesian statistics interprets new observations from the perspective of prior knowledge – assuming a modeled continuity between past and present.
+The design of experiments assumes some knowledge of those factors to be controlled, varied, randomized, and observed.
+Statisticians are well aware of the difficulties in proving causation (more of a modeling limitation than a mathematical one), saying "correlation does not imply causation".

-As statistics and data sets have become more complex, (Note: Some large models attempt to predict the behavior of voters in the United States of America.
+More complex statistics utilize more complex models, often with the intent of finding a latent structure underlying a set of variables.
+As models and data sets have grown in complexity, (Note: Some large models attempt to predict the behavior of voters in the United States of America.
 The population is around 300 million.
 Each voter may be influenced by many factors.
-For some of the complications of voter behavior (most easily understood by the natives) see: Gelman) (Note: Efron (2013) mentions millions of data points and thousands of parameters from scientific studies.) questions have arisen regarding the validity of models and the inferences drawn from them.
-There is a wide range of conflicting opinions on modelling.
+For some of the complications of voter behavior (most easily understood by the natives) see: Gelman) (Note: Efron (2013) mentions millions of data points and thousands of parameters from scientific studies.) foundational questions have been raised about the justification of the models and the validity of inferences drawn from them.
+The range of conflicting opinions expressed about modeling is large.